Frequently Asked Questions

 What am I required to pay?

-At the time of service, you will be required to pay your emergency room co-pay as designated by your insurance plan, and you’ll have the opportunity to pay the portion of your estimated deductible as verified by your insurance provider.
-As with any visit to an emergency room, upon receipt of your explanation of benefits (EOB) from the insurance carrier, you may also be required to pay your remaining deductible or any co-insurance that is determined to be patient responsibility by your contract with your insurance provider.
+At the time of service, you will be required to pay your emergency room co-pay, or urgent care co-pay if you are being seen in one of our urgent cares, as designated by your insurance plan, and you’ll have the opportunity to pay the portion of your estimated deductible as verified by your insurance provider.
+As with any visit to an emergency room or urgent care, upon receipt of your explanation of benefits (EOB) from the insurance carrier, you may also be required to pay your remaining deductible or any co-insurance that is determined to be patient responsibility by your contract with your insurance provider.

 What if I don’t have insurance?